 The recipe as written below is vegan and gluten-free, but you could easily use dairy milk instead of coconut (or soy or almond) if you’d rather and you could make it nut-free by using soy milk and omitting the coconut oil (just add a little extra canola oil).
-I’ve also used barley flour instead of the buckwheat, which makes the cookies less grainy and toothsome, although I love the texture of the buckwheat.
+I also sometimes use barley flour instead of the buckwheat, which makes the cookies less grainy and toothsome, although I love the texture of the buckwheat.

 These cookies come together quickly and can be easily varied by switching up the spices or omitting them entirely and using mint chocolate chips or butterscotch chips – although they won’t be fully vegan anymore.

 If you try the recipe, let me know how they turn out!

 - 1/2 cup vegan chocolate chips (I used Camino)

 - 1/3 cup unrefined sugar

 - 1 tsp baking powder

 - 1/2 tsp baking soda

 - 1 pinch ground cardamom